 Raised in Brampton, Ontario, hunting and fishing were a mainstay of Hall’s early life.
 So were trips to the fishing shack his father had built on a lake just outside Algonquin Provincial Park.

-There, at Camp Ahmek, Hall honed the canoe skills that serve him to this day.
-The adventure-tourism veteran has been paddling the Thelon, Coppermine and other notable rivers in the Northwest Territories for more than four decades.
+There, at Camp Ahmek, Hall honed the canoe skills that helped him become a Northern adventure-tourism icon, guiding paddling trips on the Thelon, Coppermine and other notable rivers in the Northwest Territories for more than four decades.

 In 1970, Hall was working toward a Masters in biology – specializing in animal ecology – at the University of Toronto.
 One of his professors was taking a group of students up north on a wolf study, operating out of a shuttered DEW line site called FOX 2.
 Three hundred feet above the ground, as the Cessna carrying Hall descended, he already knew it wouldn’t be his last trip.

-“I graduated after that and the only thing I wanted to do was come back to the tundra,” he says.
+“I graduated after that and the only thing I wanted to do was come back to the tundra,” he said.

 A big idea

 Having read a magazine article about an early recreational canoe trip down the Thelon River, Hall dreamed up an expedition.
 In the summer of 1971, he and a friend drove from Ontario to Yellowknife, boarded a floatplane, and embarked on a 37-day canoe trip all the way to Baker Lake.